Versatile luminescence macroscope with dynamic illumination for photoactive systems: Instrument Design

 The timing and synchronicity of camera/point detector acquisition and the light sources is ensured using a DAQ device, ensuring a fixed phase relationship between illumination and image acquisition.
-As a potentially useful addition, an optical fiber has been added to guide stray light from one light source being piloted to one edge of the camera sensor (outside the sample imaging region) providing direct access to the phase of the illumination waveform within the recorded images, facilitating precise phase comparison with the luminescence signal.
-This feature additionally enables verification that the illumination levels remain stable and undistorted, and do not drift due to LED heating.
-Beyond LED heating, other instrumental artifacts may also influence experimental results.
+As a potentially useful addition, an optical fiber has been added to collect stray light from one LED (illustrated in Figure S99) being piloted to one edge of the camera sensor (outside the sample imaging region) providing direct access to the phase of the illumination waveform within the recorded images, facilitating precise phase comparison with the luminescence signal.
+This feature additionally enables verification that the illumination levels remain stable and undistorted, and do not drift due to LED heating, though we have confirmed that the LEDs on the system have a very stable output over hours, even at maximum drive current (Figure S100).
+Beyond potential LED heating, other instrumental artifacts may also influence experimental results.
 A notable example is camera heating, which can be a factor here since the camera used is not temperature-regulated, unlike expensive scientific cameras.
 Consequently, a second optical fiber was added to direct light from an LED light source, driven at constant low power to be as stable as possible, to another edge of the image sensor, enabling camera signal level changes caused by camera heating to be detected and accounted for.
-An example of each of the reference signals mentioned here, collected during one of the demonstration experiments, is shown in Figure~\ref{fig:FIG5}e,f.
+An example of each of the reference signals mentioned here, collected during one of the demonstration experiments, is shown in Figures~\ref{fig:FIG5}e,f.
 If instead it is desired to have reference signals for two independently piloted light sources, the fiber connected to the stable LED source can be instead connected to one of the piloted sources.
 The capture of the illumination reference signals is limited to the acquisition frequency of the camera.
 In cases where recording of the illumination waveforms needs to be done at higher frequency, a point detector can be added to either illumination arm, allowing it to be sampled at up to 1 MHz.
 Here the output of only one light source can be recorded at a time.
-As an example, one has been added to the right illumination arm in Figure~\ref{fig:FIG5}.
+As an example, one has been added to the right illumination arm in Figure~\ref{fig:FIG1}.
 Figures S39 and S40 show this from a better viewpoint.